-After a research trip to New Orleans, the mood and style of the French Quarter are still fresh in my mind.
+After a research trip to New Orleans, to study the art and architecture, the mood and style of the French Quarter are still fresh in my mind.

 The font for all text on the card is Casablanca Antique.